 - using mentors.

-These recommendations reinforce the importance of Bordieu’s four forms of ‘capital’– not only should children ideally be given some access to economic capital in order to experiment, but they also require cultural and social capital in the forms of guidance and mentors, and symbolic capital in the form of good examples they can emulate.
+These recommendations reinforce the importance of Bordieu’s four forms of ‘capital’.
+Ideally, children should have access to some economic capital in order to experiment.
+But they also require cultural and social capital in the forms of guidance and mentors.
+In addition, children need symbolic capital in the form of good examples they can emulate.

-Recognising the importance of these forms of capital helps us to understand inherited inequality as more than just about money in terms of figures, as well as how the way we speak about money and the financial behaviours and attitudes we exhibit in the home can affect our children.
+Most important, recognising these forms of capital helps us to understand inherited inequality.
+It’s more than just about money in terms of figures.
+Finally, how we speak about money, and the financial behaviours and attitudes we exhibit can also affect children.

 Yet, Lanchester queries, if the language of money is so useful, ‘how come it seems offputtingly difficult, so closed and excluding?
 How come we don’t learn it automatically as we grow up, the way we learn the language that we actually speak?’
 In the next post, we’ll answer Lanchester’s question.